Tired of being watched all the time?

 Hopefully speaking to your neighbor will lead them to move their camera away from your home.
 This may lead to the return of your desired privacy.

 Possibly No Ill Intent

 What you must remember is your neighbor may not be pointing their camera at your house with ill intent.
 They may not even know that it is pointed towards your house full stop.
 This should ease concerns you may have about them spying on you.
 Better yet, this could make them turn their camera away from your house automatically to avoid offence.

 Here is a link to ways in which you can speak to your neighbor.
 You will learn about convincing them of your side of the issue and helping them to understand your problem.

 Quick Tip: Be sure to keep a journal of contact with your neighbor regarding this matter.
 Make sure it includes the time and date, method of contact, and a summary of what was talked about.

 Email or text messages are ideal in some ways because then you can have a clear record in case the matter proceeds to court.

 Warning, your neighbor will know that the footage is being hindered once they check any of the footage.
-Keep this in mind when placing the light, we suggest this is done after talking to the neighbor has not helped as an immediate affecting of the camera on your half could come across as hostile by your neighbor, creating tension between you both.
+Keep this in mind when placing the light.
+We suggest this is done only after talking to the neighbor has not helped, because resorting to this method could come across as hostile by your neighbor, creating tension between you both.

-Here are some of the best LED lights which you can acquire to take this course of action upon your neighbor’s security camera.
+Here are some of the best LED lights you can buy to take this course of action upon your neighbor’s security camera.